aahamlin/jira_reporting_scripts/README.md

 `$ make init`

-  * Run the unit tests
+  * Run the unit tests in your current Python environment

 `$ make test`

+  * Run the unit tests in both python 2.7 and python 3 environments using `virtualenv`

+`$ make test-all`

   * Clean the binary and cached output